whzinformatik/stocktrader/README.md

 docker-compose -f docker-compose.yml -f docker-compose.stocktrader.yml up -d --build
 ```

-If you want to develop on Windows you have to care about the EOL conversion (according to this [StackOverflow post][eol-stackoverflow]).
+If you want to develop on Windows you have to care about the EOL conversion:

+- Notepad++: Edit > EOL Conversion > Unix/OSX Format > Unix
+- Sublime Text: View > Line Endings > Unix

 ## Contributing